 Now that I can focus on projects that fit my idea of fun, my website is for fun.
 But the skills I learned as an anthropologist, observing and asking questions, still inform my work.
-On a good day I’m humble enough to remember, what’s logical to me is logical to me.
+On a good day I remember, what’s logical to me is logical to me.
 The trick is to see things from other’s points of view.

 I opened my consulting practice in 2000, writing speeches for executives at Emerson, Pfizer, Thomsen Consumer Electrics (RCA) and Procter & Gamble.
 My specialty was strategic change.
 Those were the days of live meetings, when thousands of employees and customers gathered to learn what was to happen next.